mjsonofharry/windoomgrader/README.md

 If a new update is released for Doom Eternal then Steam may apply that update at any time.
 If your downgraded installation gets re-upgraded then you will have to rerun the script.

 For this reason it's recommended to leave the downloaded depot files alone even though they take up a lot of space.

+If the depotdownloader fails to connect to Steam it may be because your firewall is blocking it.
+You should turn on firewall logging, run the script again, and then check the firewall logs.